MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-whats-new-in-the-mobile-apps.md

 ![Screenshot of Power BI mobile app Goals Hub.](media/mobile-whats-new-in-the-mobile-apps/power-bi-mobile-app-goals-hub.png)

-### Request access to reports from your mobile app.
+### Request access to reports from your mobile app
 Have a link to a report you don’t have access to?
 Now you can request access directly from the app!

 ![Screenshot of Power BI mobile app request-access-dialog.](media/mobile-whats-new-in-the-mobile-apps/power-bi-mobile-app-request-access.png)